Inbound AI For Child Care Centers

 Can it answer tuition and availability questions?

 It can use approved tuition ranges, schedule rules, and availability language.
-Exact classroom availability, discounts, subsidy decisions, and exceptions should route to staff.
+Exact classroom availability, discounts, subsidy decisions, and exceptions should go to staff.

 Licensing, ratios, safe sleep, medication, allergies, illness, pickup authorization, custody-sensitive issues, special needs, behavior concerns, staff concerns, complaints, and any policy exception.